dkooll/terraform-azurerm-bastion/README.md

 Terraform module which creates bastion hosts on Azure.
 It references a single object called bastion.
 Multiple hosts are supported.
 As a dependency, it needs an existing virtual network, on which the bastion subnet will be placed.
 The vnet and cidr blocks needs to be alligned to get this to work.

-The corresponding nsg rules are defined in [local](locals.tf) variables.
-They are created using best practise and do not change often.

 The code base is validated using [terratest](https://terratest.gruntwork.io/).
 These tests can be found [here](tests).

 The [example](examples) directory contains any prerequirements and integrations to test the code and is set as the working directory.